 - Spend hours chasing their vendors for information via emails and phone calls

-- Dedicate additional resource to sending questionnaires, inputting data and asking vendors to complete
+- Dedicate additional resources to sending questionnaires, inputting data and asking vendors to complete

 - Have frustrated relationships with vendors because things have taken so long.

-In many instances, the information capture from vendors is done manually.
+In many instances, the information captured from vendors is done manually.
 Businesses rely on vendors to supply their data - and it’s often done as and when vendors can prioritise the task.